electricimp/Builder/README.md

 <br /><img src=docs/logo.png width=200 alt=Builder><br /><br />

-_Builder_ language combines a preprocessor with an expression language and advanced importing.
+_Builder_ language combines a preprocessor with an expression language and advanced imports.

 _Please note that the works is in-progress and published for preview purposes only._